-Filter search results: You can filter results by source type, study type, specialty, and date.
+Filter search results: Filter results by source type, study type, specialty, and date.

-Presentation Maker: You can export images to PowerPoint presentations.
+Presentation Maker: Export images to PowerPoint presentations.
 Presentation Maker will automatically insert citation information for each exported image.
-Authorized users of ClinicalKey have permission to use content from the site in presentations for noncommercial use.
-You must keep intact all copyright and other proprietary notices.
+The MCW Libraries subscription permits affiliated users to print or download content from the site for your own personal, non-commercial, informational or scholarly use, provided that you keep intact all copyright and other proprietary notices.

-Saved Content: You can save content to access later or share it with other ClinicalKey subscribers.
+Saved Content: Save content for access later or share it with other ClinicalKey subscribers.
 Add tags to organize the content.